Burgundy’s Other White Grape:Aligoté

 Malolactic fermentation (converting malic to lactic acid) and oak maturation will now occur.
-The finest terroirs can produce wines able to withstand up to 18 months in 100% new French barrique, although they do not present the critical mass.
+The finest terroirs can produce wines that withstand up to 18 months in 100% new French barrique, although they do not present the critical mass.
 A balance of new and older wood generally produces harmonious integration of the oaky flavors.
 Lees contact is also widely practiced in Burgundy – this involves stirring up the dead yeast cells that float to the bottom of the cask to enrich the wine.
 Growers who own vineyards in the most renowned crus will transfer the lees from a wine like Meursault Charmes to a lesser village cuvée to spread the benefits of terroir!
 After maturation in oak, the wines will be bottled.
 As a rule, Burgundians do not like filtration.
 The purity of terroir expression is what they seek above all other considerations and goals.
 In the majority of cases, they succeed.

-The past few decades have witnessed a profound shakeup in the production of Chardonnay wines from Burgundy.
+The past few decades have witnessed a profound shakeup in producing Chardonnay wines from Burgundy.
 The rise of organic and biodynamic viticulture is encouraging lower yields and higher-quality grapes; better spray regimes and viticultural practices have led to greater terroir expression, allowing growers to communicate the respective nuances of their climats more accurately.
 Moreover, producers have responded to understandable criticism over premature oxidation with protective handling and intelligent levels of sulfur dioxide.
 The result is that top white Burgundy is riper, more complex, and built to last.
 From Chablis right through to the great names of the Côte de Beaune, white Burgundy is on a roll.

 Of course, not all white Burgundy relies on the Chardonnay grape – some excellent wines are now being fashioned from Aligoté.
 Nevertheless, Chardonnay remains the driving force of every single celebrated Premier and Grand Cru from the region.
 If one side of the Burgundy equation is about embracing technological – and viticultural – progress, the other is unapologetically anchored in tradition and heritage.
-Indeed, the classification of Burgundy’s white Grand Crus has not changed since it was codified in the 19th century.
+Indeed, the classification of Burgundy’s white Grand Crus has not changed since it was codified in the 19th Century.
 And while we should never say never, they are unlikely to welcome new additions in the near future.

 This is the complex magic that lies behind Burgundy’s global allure.
 Chardonnay lovers recognize that California, New Zealand, and Australia make exceptional white wines from the grape.
-And yet, they cannot compete in the marketplace, both in terms of price and prestige.
+And yet, they cannot compete in the marketplace in terms of price and prestige.
 “Other parts of the world, particularly California and to a lesser extent Australia, can and do produce plenty of competition for village Burgundy,” opined the late author and expert Clive Coates MW.
 “Elsewhere, the terroirs have not yet been found or correctly exploited.
 As a result, the top Montrachets, Chevaliers, and Bâtards are wines to drink on bended knees, with heartfelt and humble thanks,” he added.
 A quintessential blend of poetry and astute observation from a man who understood, far better than anyone, why Burgundy reigns supreme.

 This synergy between Chardonnay and the top climats of Burgundy continues to excite consumers, delight critics, and fascinate geologists.
 Le Montrachet is a perfect example – this vineyard has been studied countless times over the decades.
 Scientists have identified numerous trace elements in the soil, including zinc, silver, cobalt, and even titanium.
 Yet no one has come any closer to explaining why this site produces the finest Chardonnay in the world.
 There is mystery and shadows in the vineyards of the Côte d’Or, in addition to endless hype and ambitious levels of price inflation.
 Occasionally, the odd collector may grumble when their favorite domaine ups the asking price by another 20 percent, often due to paltry yields and rising demand.
 But most would not consider looking elsewhere.
 Burgundian Chardonnay can electrify the senses like no other white style.
 In the eyes of its devout and numerous acolytes, it is priceless.